webtorrent/string2compact/README.md

 [![browser support](https://ci.testling.com/feross/string2compact.png)](https://ci.testling.com/feross/string2compact)

 This module is the opposite of [compact2string](https://npmjs.org/package/compact2string).
-This works in the browser with [browserify](http://browserify.org/) and is used by [WebTorrent](http://webtorrent.io), specifically [bittorrent-tracker](https://github.com/feross/bittorrent-tracker).
+It works in the browser with [browserify](http://browserify.org/).
+It is used by [WebTorrent](http://webtorrent.io), and more specifically, the [bittorrent-tracker](https://github.com/feross/bittorrent-tracker) and [bittorrent-dht](https://github.com/feross/bittorrent-dht) modules.

 ### install